What is gratuity?

 However, if an organisation is not part of the Gratuity Act, they can still pay gratuity.
 The calculation is based on the employee’s half month’s salary for every year that has been completed.
 The salary includes commission (sales based), dearness allowance, and basic salary.

 For example, if an employees has been at a company for 10 years and 8 months and their salary is Rs.
-50,000, the calculation of the gratuity amount is done as follows:
+50,000, the calculation of the total amount of gratuity is done as follows:

 Gratuity = (15 * 50,000 * 11) / 30 = Rs.
 2.75 lakh